Black Butte

 Difficulty: Moderate

-Trail usage: High on weekends, low to medium on weekdays
+Trail usage: High to very high on weekends, medium on summer weekdays, low on autumn weekdays

 General location: 15 miles northwest of Sisters - Deschutes National Forest

-(Best time to go is early June before there are too many people vacationing in the area.
-Mid to late September is also a great time to go).
+(Best time to go is May before there are too many people vacationing in the area.
+Mid-September through October is also a great time to go for cooler weather).

 Permits required: Northwest Forest Pass required for parking